 This post may contain affiliate links for which I may earn a small commission if items are purchased via the link.
 As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 Idaho isn’t really a destination many people think of when choosing where to travel however I must say, Boise makes a great location for a family trip and was a really pleasant surprise!
 There are a lot of things to do in Boise with toddlers and kids!
 We visited in the summer and the weather was perfect.
-We flew Southwest (using points + companion pass) from Portland and stayed for 3 days.
+If you’re looking for ideas on what to do in Boise with kids, read on!

 If you’re looking for a Boise family hotel, look no further!
 I used my Marriott points and we stayed at the Towne Place Suites Boise Downtown which was in an awesome location.
 I booked the regular room however upon check in, we were upgraded to a massive 2 bedroom suite!
 It’s one of the best hotels for families in Boise since the rooms are so massive.